ankiano/etl/docs/source/index.rst

    * - Hive
      - ``pip3 install pyhive[hive]``

-Google sheets connection realise in etl package using api.
+Google sheets connection realised by `pygsheets <https://pygsheets.readthedocs.io/en/stable/>`.

 .. note::
-   Note that you will need to have the appropriate drivers installed for the dialect to work properly.
+   Note that some dialects may require additional configuration or to have the appropriate drivers or client installed.
-   Additionally, some dialects may require additional configuration, such as providing connection parameters.
    Please refer to the `SQLAlchemy dialects documentation <https://docs.sqlalchemy.org/en/20/dialects/index.html#dialects>`_ for more information on configuring dialects.